keshavarz13/keshavarz13.github.io/_posts/2024-3-04-Backstage.md

 Backstage works by having all services in their repositories write specifications of their services in a specific format (a YAML file), and once you register this file in Backstage, the magic begins.
 Dependencies, APIs, related links, pipelines, contributors, and more are all displayed in the Backstage panel.

 ## How to set up Backstage in your organization?
 To install Backstage, you need to have NodeJS, Yarn, Docker, and Git installed.
-Then run the following commands:
+Then run the following command:

 ```sh
 npx @backstage/create-app@latest
 ```

-after that you
+Then run the following commands too:

 ```sh
 cd your-backstage-directory